-Similarly, crypto-agility is a topic that needs to be understood if you're going to make a smooth transition into this new age of technology.
-Crypto-agilty refers to the ability of your information security system to evolve to an alternative encryption method without requiring large-scale changes to the underlying infrastructure.
+Similarly, crypto-agility is a concept that needs to be understood if you're going to make a smooth transition into this new age of technology.
+Crypto-agility refers to the ability of your information security system to evolve to an alternative encryption method without requiring large-scale changes to the underlying infrastructure.
 This becomes critical in the age of quantum computing because of the threat to the existing algorithms.
 As a result, and according to NIST guidelines, becoming crypto-agile is no longer optional.

 Solutions for crypto-agile infrastructure are already available to enable organizations to be prepared for this scenario.

 Download the eBook Preparing for the Rise of Quantum Computing: with a crypto agility strategy